Table of Contents

 Floating Island Lake

 This is another small kettle pond left behind by long-gone glaciers.
 It got its unusual name from what was thought to be a floating island of weeds that moved with the wind.
 The rolling hills here are a good place for spy pika.
-The shallow lake is ideal place for birdwatching.
-Look for trumpeter swans, or sand hill cranes.
-If you are real lucky you may see a moose.
+The shallow lake is an ideal place for birdwatching.
+Look for trumpeter swans, or sand-hill cranes.
+If you are really lucky, you may see a moose.
 Today we took the short trail down to see the Yellow-Headed Blackbirds nesting in the cattails that line the banks.
 However, a large herd of bison with calves was only a short distance away, and was moving in our direction, so we moved back towards the car.

 Hell Roaring Trail Overlook

 From the overlook, visitors can see breathtaking views of the Hell Roaring Creek as it winds its way through the Lamar Valley.
-The Absaroka Mountains in the background on a clear day are stunning.
+On a clear day, the Absaroka Mountains in the background are stunning.
 The overlook provided us with an excellent opportunity for wildlife viewing, as bison, elk, and other animals.
 The Hellroaring creek trail is 18.2-miles that can be strenuous.
-If you are up to the challenge you will find it is a beautiful wilderness trail.
+If you are up to the challenge, you will find it is a beautiful wilderness trail.

 There is a small parking area at the overlook, as well as a short trail that leads to a higher vantage point for even more dramatic vistas.
 We found the trial is relatively easy and suitable for most skill levels.
-Always interested in geology, the canyon below was formed by the flowing Hellroaring Creek, which has been changing this terrain for millennia.
+Because of my interest in geology, I noted that the canyon below was formed by the Hellroaring Creek, whose flow has shaped this terrain for millennia.

 Stop at the Petrified Tree Along the North Grand Loop